STPHxBioinformatics/ndp/README.md

 We recommend to demultiplex on the MinION using real-time Guppy during the sequencing run and basecall resulting POD5 files using [Dorado](https://github.com/nanoporetech/dorado).
 Basecalled input files must be in fastq format!

-1) Before starting the pipeline, ensure that you completed the [setup](##Setup)!

-2) First, create a new input and output directory for the run (parent directory: /PATH/TO/ndp).
+1) Create a new INPUT and OUTPUT directory for each run (parent directory: /PATH/TO/ndp).

 ```
 cd PATH/TO/ndp
 mkdir INPUT_FOLDER
 mkdir OUTPUT_FOLDER
 ```
-3) In the same directory, modify the nextflow script (ndp.nf) by adjusting the working directory, input directory and output directory.
+3) Modify the nextflow script (ndp.nf) by adjusting the working directory WD, INPUT directory and OUTPUT directory.

 4) Drop the fastq files into the input directory and execute the pipeline using: